quyendang/OpenCore-Guide/README.md

 **Debug**:
 * **DisableWatchDog:** (May need to be set to yes if macOS is stalling while logging to file is enabled).
 * **Target:** Logging level.
 75 enables full logging to screen and file. (find log file on root of EFI partition).
 0 fully disables boot log.
-(Debug Release of OpenCore maybe required for BugTracker with -keepsyms as boot-arg)
+(Debug Release of OpenCore maybe required for BugTracker with -keepsyms as boot-arg).

 **Security**:
-* **RequireSignature:** See detailed explanation in configuration.pdf
+* **RequireSignature:** See detailed explanation in configuration.pdf.
 * **RequireVault:** For now choose NO.
 * **ScanPolicy:** Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.